Amentum Holdings

 Amentum Holdings, Inc. (formally Amentum Government Services Holding LLC) is an American government and commercial services contractor based in Chantilly, Virginia.
 The company was formed in 2020 from the spinout of AECOM's Management Services / federal group.
-After Leidos, it is the second-largest government services (non equipment producing) contractor in the US government contracting market.
+After Leidos, it is the second-largest government services (non-equipment producing) contractor in the US government contracting market.

 History

-Amentum was founded in 2020 as a spinout of the Management Services Group of AECOM, consisting of the non-construction parts of the company's federal work as well as its commercial operations and maintenance business.
-This came as a result of a process by AECOM to realign its business to focus more clearly on the architect, engineering, and construction market.
+Amentum was founded in 2020 as a spinout of the Management Services Group of AECOM.
+It consisted of the non-construction parts of the company's federal work, as well as its commercial operations and maintenance business.
+This came as a result of a process by AECOM to realign its business to focus more clearly on the architect, engineering, and construction markets.

-In March 2024, Amentum announced the completion of its merger with Jacobs Solutions Inc.'s Critical Mission Solutions and Cyber and Intelligence businesses.
-In September of that year, it became a publicly traded company on the NYSE under the ticker symbol "AMTM", becoming a part of the S&P 500.
+In March 2024, Amentum announced the completion of its merger with Jacobs Solutions's Critical Mission Solutions and Cyber and Intelligence businesses.
+In September 2024, it became a publicly traded company on the NYSE under the ticker symbol "AMTM", becoming a part of the S&P 500.

-On April 23, 2025, Lockheed Martin announced it had agreed to buy Amentum's Rapid Business Solutions Business for $360M The deal was closed in June 2025.
+On April 23, 2025, Lockheed Martin announced it had agreed to buy Amentum's Rapid Business Solutions Business for $360 million.
+The deal was closed in June 2025.

+As of 2025, the company reported revenue of approximately $14.4 billion and a total backlog of $47.1 billion, with around 50,000 employees operating in more than 70 countries.
+Amentum operates through two primary business segments: digital services and global engineering.

+The company was added to the Fortune 500 in 2026, ranking No. 313.

+In 2026, Chief Executive Officer John Heller was elected Chair of the Professional Services Council (PSC), the principal trade association representing the federal government contracting industry.

 Growth through acquisitions

-As part of the strategy by its owners, Amentum has pursued acquisitions of other government contractors including:
+As part of the strategy by its owners, Amentum has pursued acquisitions of other government contractors, including: